heroku/heroku-confluent-buildpack/README.md

 Git remote heroku added
 ```

-Of course, this doesn't solve the problem of setting up a proper
-config file, which is left as an exercise to the reader, for now.

 Now that you have an app, you can download and "install" a version
 by setting up `CONFLUENT_VERSION=1.0.1`, and deploying an app that
 makes use of confluent.